 Illinois State University

-The Prelude class is for beginning string students who are starting in January.
-Enrollment is limited to students currently in 3rd or 4th grade during the 2017-2018 school year.
+The Prelude class is for beginning string students.
+Enrollment is limited to students currently in 3rd or 4th grade during the 2018-2019 school year.
 This class is held off-campus at the Western Avenue Community Center.
+Class size is limited and priority will be given to students who live near WACC (attending Sheridan, Irving, and Bent).
 Students will learn the basics of string playing, including correct posture, plucking and playing with the bow, note-reading, and counting.

 The Dolce class is our class for beginning string students.
 Enrollment is limited to students entering 3rd and 4th grade in the fall (at least age 8 by September 1).
 Students learn the basics of string playing, including correct posture, plucking and playing with the bow, note-reading, and counting.